Australia Act 1986: The act

 The Australia Act ended all power of the UK Parliament to legislate with effect in Australia – that is, "as part of the law of" the Commonwealth, a state or a territory (section 1).
 Conversely, no future law of a state would be void for inconsistency with (being "repugnant to") any UK law applying with "paramount force" in Australia; a state (like the Commonwealth) would have power to repeal or amend such an existing UK law so far as it applied to the state (section 3).
 State laws would no longer be subject to disallowance and reservation by the monarch (section 8) – a power that, anomalously, remains for Commonwealth legislation (Constitution sections 59 and 60).
+(Note: The Constitution can only be amended through a national referendum and associated legislation, under Constitution s 128.
+The referendum process is very difficult; as of 2023, only 8 out of 45 proposals put to referendum have been approved.)

 Similarly, the Australia Act removed the power of the British government to be involved in the governing of an Australian state (sections 7 and 10).
 Specifically, only the state premier could now advise the monarch on appointment or removal of a state governor.

 Governors were vested with the ability to exercise all the powers of the monarch (except the power to appoint the governor), which the monarch was barred from exercising unless they were physically present within the state.